ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 } CombinedTreeProof;
 ~~~

-The `timestamps` field contains the timestamps of specific log entries and the
+The `timestamps` field contains the timestamps of specific log entries, and the
 `prefix_proofs` field contains search proofs from the prefix trees of specific
 log entries.
 There is no explicit indication as to which log entry the elements
 correspond to, as they are provided in the order that the algorithm the user is